harshbalkawade/Calculator_App_using_Android_Studio/README.md

 2. **Open the project** in **Android Studio**
 3. **Build and run** on an emulator or a physical device

-## 📷 Screenshots (Optional)
-Include screenshots of your app here if available.

 ## 📜 License
 This project is open-source and available under the [MIT License](LICENSE).